bilo1967/rebooth/README.md

 - One or more TURN servers; you may buy access to an existing one or set up your own (e.g. [CoTURN](https://github.com/coturn/coturn)).
 You may try without a TURN server but users behind a symmetrical NAT won't be able to use ReBooth.
 - A web server supporting PHP (≥ 5.5), HTTPS and URL rewriting to host your ReBooth installation.
 Here I refer to Apache but any other modern web server should be fine.
 - A writeable directory on this server to store recordings and temporary data.
-- A SMTP server (to send invitations).
+- A SMTP server to send invitations (optional but recommended  ).
 - A PHP authentication script to restrict access only to users allowed by your organization: you'll likely have to write your own.

 The PeerJS server setting is mandatory.
 The PeerJS server is used to keep track of active connections.
 It generates very low network traffic and workload for your server.
 The authors of PeerJS offer free access to theirs, but many people use it and you may find it busy.
 You may have to set up your own ([https://github.com/peers/peerjs-server](https://github.com/peers/peerjs-server)).